StanislawHornaGitHub/Nexthink_NXQL_API/README.md

     2023-02-28      Stanislaw Horna         Error Handling for invalid query - returns the same message as NXQL WebEditor.

+    2023-03-01      Stanislaw Horna         Handling for displaying possible options, if query has incorrect column name. (typo etc.)

 ## To-Do
     1. Handling if "Custom field" column name is incorrect.